 But I will say that scalp massage feels very pleasant.
 Not only does it reduce stress levels, it reduces the itch which is often associated with androgenetic alopecia.
 Perhaps this is a sign that it’s tackling the root cause of hair loss as well as this symptom?

 Either way, it’s worth considering as a hair loss treatment.
-While I wouldn’t dispense with established hair loss treatments just yet, there’s no harm in adding scalp massage to your hair loss prevention routine.
+While I wouldn’t dispense with established hair loss treatments like finasteride just yet, there’s no harm in adding scalp massage to your hair loss prevention routine.
 It’s natural, safe, costs nothing and feels good.
 Going forward, it would be positive to see more clinical research into this alternative hair loss treatment.

 - Mechanotherapy: Derma Roller, Massage and Total Hair Regrowth?

 - The Ultimate Guide to Natural Hair Loss Treatments (That Really Work!)